sswam/allemande/doc/guide.md

 - **Haka**: Thoughtful and graceful Japanese man; detail-oriented in both conversation and perspective
 - **Callam**: The spirited pirate, he's the life of the chat!
 - **Kai**: Enthusiastic about nature, Kai is a young man with bright blue eyes and a love for exploring
-- **Jackson**: A charming and confident salesman with a strong build, and a warm smile, known for his engaging personality and bold style.
+- **Jackson**: A charming and confident salesman with a strong build, and a warm smile, known for his engaging personality and bold style

 All of the above characters are based on Llama 3.1, they act very human-like, and while the model is not perfect, in the developer's opinion they are very good for roleplay.